5.1 General context

 The municipalities are governed by a municipal council, which is the top-level municipal authority.
 The chair of the municipal council is the mayor.
 The mayor is elected in the council’s constituent meeting but does not have a greater say than the other members.
 The mayor is elected by simple majority among the members present.

-Main legal principles concerning elections
+Main legal principles concerning elections in Denmark

 Voters will receive a polling card by post well in advance of election day.
 The polling card will tell them when and where to vote.